 Rebranding Tetley, we kept the bright colours but gave the logo design and packaging a complete overhaul.

 This made them look like a tea merchant, not a cheap brand owned by a global corporation.

 In turn, it makes them one of the household brands that appeal to a more sophisticated market.

 To start, we chose a serif font to bring out the “heritage” feeling, i.e. that they were once an upstanding tea merchant.

 We then used a Japanese print to tie into the origins of the tea itself and earthy tones to relate to the natural element of the product.

-We also added a coloured strip to give the products an easily recognisable touch, as well as allowing customers to visualise the flavour of the tea.
+We also added a coloured strip to give the products an easily recognisable touch and allow customers to visualise the flavour of the tea.

 It’s hard to find a person that doesn’t know what McDonald’s logo and colours look like.
 Frankly, their logo is legendary.

-However, we wanted to find out what McDonald’s would look like if they became a sophisticated brand, selling high-end burgers and coffee instead of fast food filled with additives.
+However, we wanted to find out what McDonald's would look like if it became a sophisticated brand, selling high-end burgers and coffee instead of fast food filled with additives.

 We thought of the brand as one of the high-end coffee shops in London.